Beginner’s Guide to SQL Injection (Part 1)

 SELECT * FROM table_name WHERE username=’Raj’ this much query because everything after –+ will be commented and will not be interpreted as part of the query.

 This is what is called SQL INJECTION.
-Changing backend query using malicious input.
+Changing the backend query using malicious input.

 I don’t know if you guys are having an interesting doubt or not but I had when I was learning all these stuff, and the doubt is

-According to above query formed by commenting we don’t need a valid password to login?
+According to the above query formed by commenting, we don’t need a valid password to login?

-Yes if the developer had not taken measure to prevent sql injection and implemented the query as shown above it is possible to login using only username.
+Yes if the developer had not taken measure to prevent SQL injection and implemented the query as shown above it is possible to login using the only username.

-Click on lesson 1 and add id as parameter in the URL
+Click on lesson 1 and add id as a parameter in the URL

-Keep on increasing id value (id=1, id=2…and so on) you will notice you will get empty screen with no username and password after id=14 which means database has 14 records.
+Keep on increasing id value (id=1, id=2…and so on) you will notice you will get an empty screen with no username and password after id=14 which means the database has 14 records.

 So backend query must be something like this

-At this point we don’t know how developer enclosed the value of id parameter.
+At this point, we don’t know how the developer enclosed the value of the id parameter.
 Let’s find out

 Break the query by fuzzing, enter id=1’